HMAS Perth (D29): Battle of the Java Sea

 Doorman was determined to continue the battle and reversed course at 18:31 and his ships were spotted on their new course at 18:46.
 The Japanese ships were widely dispersed after their attacks and it took Takagi some time to organise them.
 In the meantime, Nishimura ordered the invasion convoy to turn westward at 19:04.
 After a brief engagement with Jintsū, Doorman decided to disengage and then circle around to the south and try to get behind the Japanese escorts at 21:00.
 The American destroyers, low on fuel and out of torpedoes, independently decided to return to Surabaya at that same time.
 As Doorman was turning his ships north at 21:25, Jupiter struck a Dutch mine and lost all power before sinking.
 During this time, Takagi was aware of Doorman's movements as one of Jintsū's floatplanes was dropping flares to track the Allied ships.
 At 21:20 Naka's floatplane relieved it, but it lost contact with Takagi at 22:00 which left both sides searching blindly.

 At 23:02 Nachi's lookouts spotted the Allied cruisers and the sisters manoeuvred to deliver a torpedo attack.
 Doorman's ships spotted the Japanese cruisers about the same time and they opened fire at 23:10.
-The Japanese ships fired a dozen torpedoes at 21:22 and De Ruyter and Java were each struck by one and sunk.
+Nachi fired her torpedo battery, and it was one of these torpedoes that struck Java, which broke in half and sank.
+Meanwhile, Haguro followed up with her torpedo battery, one of which hit De Ruyter, which sank to progressive flooding over three hours.
 Perth and Houston were the only large Allied ships to survive the battle, and they withdrew to Tanjung Priok afterwards on the morning of 28 February.
 The two ships attempted to resupply, but fuel shortages meant that Perth could only load half her normal fuel capacity, and a lack of ammunition left her with only the 160 six-inch shells remaining after the previous day.
 The cruisers and the Dutch destroyer Evertsen were ordered to sail for Tjilatjap via the Sunda Strait that night.